 Seeing the community through high tech glasses…the future of policing in Queensland.
 Ian Stewart shares…

 The introduction of new technology continues to revolutionise.
 Agencies are regularly embracing new ways of operating in order to better serve the community.
-We sat with Police Commissioner Ian Stewart to talk about some of the biggest shifts that have occurred in policing due to technology advancements.
+We sat with Former Police Commissioner Ian Stewart to talk about some of the biggest shifts that have occurred in policing due to technology advancements.

 Question: What is one piece of technology that has shifted how the police service operates?
 What emerging technologies will impact how the police undertake their role?

 The internet has been a game-changer in my lifetime in the same way that the Industrial Revolution was a game changer in previous generations.

 Automated Personal Recognition Technology will be the next big game changer in that it will give us the opportunity to communicate with fellow human beings.